getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ##### Dedupe
 _Import name: `Sentry.Integrations.Dedupe`_

 This integration deduplicates certain events.
-The Sentry SDK enables this by default, and it should not be disabled except in rare circumstances.
-Disabling this integration, for instance, will cause duplicate error logging.
+It can be helpful if you are receiving many duplicate errors.
+Be aware that we will only compare stack traces and fingerprints.

 &nbsp;
 #### Debug